 The answer is that the migration is continual; over a million animals are involved in an ever-moving circular migration across the Serengeti-Mara ecosystem of Tanzania and Kenya.

 A host of gazelle, zebra joins columns of a million-plus wildebeest, and other hoofed companions follow a similar age-old route searching for grazing and water.
-Their journey takes these animals across the plains of the Masai Mara in Kenya, south into Tanzania, through the Serengeti right to the edge of the Ngorongoro Crater, where they circle up and around in a clockwise direction.
+Their journey takes these animals across the plains of the Maasai Mara in Kenya, south into Tanzania, through the Serengeti right to the edge of the Ngorongoro Crater, where they circle up and around in a clockwise direction.

 The sheer numbers are a spectacle in themselves.
 But, certainly, along the way, there is high drama.
 A spectacle it is - but not the faint of heart as the sheer numbers of prey mean many predators follow, taking thousands of the hapless beasts for lunch and dinner, many more thousands are born, and so with the circle of migration is the circle of life!

 Despite the prolific study, no one is quite sure on how the wildebeest know which routes to follow, generally, though, their journeys happen in response to the rains, weather, and new grass.
 Such that the timing of when the swarming mass of beasts will be where changes annually.
 Some experts believe that the animals are reacting to lightning and thunderstorms in the distance and that wildebeest are able to locate rain from more than 50km away.